|Home | Stars | Habitability | Life ||

 Hunt for Substellar Companions

-The following star systems are located within 10 light-years of 107 Piscium.
+The following star systems are located within 10 light-years of Ross 128.

 |Star System||Spectra &|

-Up-to-date technical summaries on these stars can be found at: the Astronomiches Rechen-Institut at Heidelberg's ARICNS, the Nearb Stars Database, and the Research Consortium on Nearby Stars (RECONS).
+Up-to-date technical summaries on these stars can be found at: the Astronomiches Rechen-Institut at Heidelberg's ARICNS, NASA's NStar Database, and the Research Consortium on Nearby Stars (RECONS) list of the 100 Nearest Star Systems.
 Additional information may be available at Roger Wilcox's Internet Stellar Database.

 For more information about stars including spectral and luminosity class codes, go to ChView's webpage on The Stars of the Milky Way.